 Norway has the most incentives globally, plus a similar population, land size, and vehicle count as NZ, but higher proportion of clean electricity.
-Norway charges a pollution tax to buy fuel vehicles (up to \$40,000, based on emissions and weight) and a discount on electrics (-\$10,000).
+Norway charges a pollution tax to buy fuel vehicles (up to \$40,000, based on emissions and weight) which does not apply to electrics.
 Electrics don't pay the 25% sales tax, enjoy halved fringe benefit tax, and free use of bus lanes, toll roads, street parking, and charge points.
-Electric car sales now outnumber fuel car sales; Norway has over 400,000 EVs (the highest per capita globally) and 14,000 charging stations.
+Electric car sales now outnumber fuel car sales; Norway has over 400,000 EVs (the highest per capita globally) and 14,000 charging stations.23